FunctionLab/selene/docs/source/overview/cli.md

 ### Expected input class and methods
 There are two possible formats you can use to do this:

 - single Python file: We expect that most people will start using Selene with model architectures in this format.
 In this case, you implement your architecture as a class and include 2 static methods, `criterion` and `get_optimizer` in the same file.
+See our [DeepSEA model file](https://github.com/FunctionLab/selene/blob/master/models/deepsea.py) as an example.

    * The `criterion` method should not take any input arguments and must return a loss function object of type `torch.nn._Loss`.
    * The `get_optimizer` method should accept a single input `lr`, the learning rate.
 (Note that this method is not used for the `evaluate` and `analyze` operations in Selene.)
 It returns a tuple, where `tuple[0]` is the optimizer class `torch.optim.Optimizer` and `tuple[1]` is a dictionary of any optional arguments with which Selene can then instantiate the class.
 Selene will first instantiate the model and then pass the required `model.parameters()` argument as input to the `torch.optim.Optimizer` class constructor.